stevehopkinson/es6-challenge/README.md

 ## Instructions

+Don't worry – you don't need to know any ES6 to complete this challenge.
+Everything you need to know is referenced with comments in the code.

 Before you change anything, run the code in Node to see the output.
 None of the changes you make should affect the output of your code.
 If you're curious, you might also want to try running the code in a browser that doesn't support ES6 features (try Safari or Internet Explorer) to see what happens.

 You probably won't have time to change all of the ES6 syntax in an hour, so don't feel that you're under pressure to finish everything – this isn't a real job application!
 Instead, pick a few features that you're interested in, try to rewrite them in ES5, then run the file again in Node to check that the output hasn't changed.
 (Node will happily run code that contains a mixture of ES5 and ES6 syntax, so you don't have to replace every single ES6 feature before you can test your changes.)